ashifhassandev/dev-diaries/api/api.md

 - `Math.random()` generates random numbers in JavaScript.
 - `Math.sqrt()` returns square roots.

-💡 Regardless of type, APIs always deliver outputs based on inputs.
+💡 There might be different types of API, but one thing is in common, they give an output based on an input.
+They might be named Public, Private, or Code Interfaces but still use API as a single term to describe them.

 <br>